Background Image for Header: West Virginia scenery

 A West Virginia native, James M. Pennington has over 35 years of experience in the health insurance industry.
 He received his Bachelor of Science in journalism and master’s degree in safety management from West Virginia University.
 Jim’s career in the health insurance industry began at McDonough Caperton Insurance Group.
 He became president and CEO of its Benefits Services Division, which evolved into Acordia National and ultimately Wells Fargo TPA.
 He previously held the role of president and CEO with USI Administrators, ppoNEXT, and HealthSmart.

 WV Forward Research Scholars and Project Management Team

 Meet WV Forward's research scholars and management team, who serve as the backbone of this initiative.
 Tackling this immense and complex undertaking head on, each scholar manages the collaboration, research, and working tracts of several WV Forward efforts.
-Not only do they conduct valuable research, draft suggested proposals and engage with experts and stakeholders in their respective fields, but they also help run basic operations, identify experts and collaborators, benchmark short-term and long-term objectives, work with collaborators to design smart ways to measure success, and recalibrate strategy and goals when necessary.
+Not only do they conduct valuable research and compile data to help build on the blueprint's recommendations, they also engage experts and stakeholders in their respective fields.
+The research scholars help run basic operations, identify experts and collaborators, benchmark short-term and long-term objectives and work with collaborators to design smart ways to measure success.
+They also recalibrate strategy and goals when necessary.
 Their work and their expertise is invaluable to the WV Forward process and lasting success.